Listen this article

 In other words, if the White House points out an international government of sponsoring terrorism, it must support it with convincing, forceful, repetitive and sustained evidence, because only with words or minor accusations is not enough.

 It is at this point, where senators like Marco Rubio fall short, since he didn't provide conclusive evidence about Venezuela's aid to terrorism.
-Transcendental decisions like these cannot be taken lightly, since, by the severity of the economic sanctions imposed by the United States, a government can fall into total ruin.
+Transcendental decisions like these cannot be taken lightly, since, by the severity of the economic sanctions imposed by the United States, a government can fall IGNORE INTO total ruin.